Dyspraxia / Apraxia- Speech language disorder - what is dyspraxia - apraxia. Bright Tots information on child development

 difficulties appear to be clumsy, as if out of sync with their environment.

-Somewhere between sensory information gathering and storing, ideation, motor planning, and action, the messages are
+Somewhere between sensory information gathering and storing, ideation, motor planning, and action, the messages are not

-with dyspraxia faces.
+dyspraxia faces.

-Ideas - When babies explore a new activity like a set of blocks, for the first time they gather sensory information about
+Ideas - When babies explore a new activity like a set of blocks, for the first time they gather sensory information about the

-weight feels like, are they hard or soft, strong enough to support each other, do they stay put or roll, balance etc.
+like, are they hard or soft, strong enough to support each other, do they stay put or roll, balance etc.

-Motor Planning - The motor planning area of the brain has received the idea, now it must work out and plan the
+Motor Planning - The motor planning area of the brain has received the idea, now it must work out and plan the positions

-delicately the finger muscles must move and in which direction.
-To work this out it needs to recall sensory information
+muscles must move and in which direction.
+To work this out it needs to recall sensory information from past experiences.
+It

-from past experiences.
-It also has to plan the sequence in which the muscles are to work, how still the rest of the body
+also has to plan the sequence in which the muscles are to work, how still the rest of the body must stay, etc. When this plan

-must stay, etc. When this plan is made, messages are sent out for action.
+is made, messages are sent out for action.

-Action - Muscles can only contract or relax, and for each muscle messages from the brain are telling it what to do,
+Action - Muscles can only contract or relax, and for each muscle messages from the brain are telling it what to do, for how

 Characteristics of Dyspraxia